science fiction author, beatmaker, against fascism

 We’ve got wheels!

 The next morning — Sunday — we walked to Eric Haller’s house.
 He made us delicious coffee — incredibly smooth — and we took a taxi into Puerto Viejo.
-We stopped at Gallo’s bike shop on Eric’s recommendation and bought a used mountain bike for 40,000 colones (about US$75) and attached Tesla Rose’s “iBert” bike seat.
+We stopped at Gallo’s bike shop on Eric’s recommendation and bought a used mountain bike for 40,000 colones (about US$75) and attached our kid’s “iBert” bike seat.
 Gallo’s place only had one bike for sale, so we rented a beater for the day — transportation problem half solved!

 While buying the bike, we ran into our old friend Matt Grinnell who we’d known in San Francisco, back in the dot-com boom days.
 Turns out he’s been living twenty minutes up the road for the last three years.
 We picked up some Toña beer (not great, but better than the watery Imperial) and stopped by the beautiful beachside Caracola Hotel (managed by a friend of Matt).